MechOrigin/parse-data-solheim/acronym-completion-platform/README.md

 - Upload CSV templates and acronym datasets
 - Automatic enrichment using Grok API (primary) and Gemini API (fallback)
+- Uses the free unlimited Gemini 1.0 Pro model for AI processing
 - Export enriched data in CSV format
 - Modern UI with Next.js and TailwindCSS
 - FastAPI backend with robust error handling